-The governmental activities include most of the Village's basic services such as general government, public safety, general administration, and parks and recreation.
+The governmental activities include most of the Village's basic services such as general government, public safety, transportation, economic and physical development, and parks and recreation.
 Property taxes and State and federal grant funds finance most of these activities.

 The government-wide financial statements are found on pages 12 and 13 of this report.